Fairfax Bridge (Washington): Construction

+Closure

 The Washington State Department of Transportation (WSDOT) banned wide loads from using the bridge in 2009 and expanded its restrictions to exclude all commercial vehicles in 2013.
 A weight limit of 16,000 lbs was instituted in 2024 due to signs of advanced deterioration.
 The wooden deck was replaced in May 2023, but further repairs have not been funded.

 The bridge was closed to vehicle and pedestrian traffic on April 14, 2025, after WSDOT inspections had found further corrosion and damage and determined that there was immediate safety concerns.
 The closure was made permanent on April 22, 2025.
 No public alternative route is available and access to the area is restricted to the use of locked logging roads.

+In December 2025, WSDOT published a planning report for the next steps for the bridge.
+The report reviewed several options, including maintaining the bridge closure, building a replacement bridge, or building a new highway route that would not require a bridge.
+The two options that WSDOT decided to develop further are a new bridge north of the existing bridge, or maintaining the bridge closure and compensating property owners for loss of access.
+All options involve demolishing the Fairfax Bridge.

+In December 2025, two Republican state lawmakers introduced a bill that would declare an emergency to waive environmental requirements for a potential replacement bridge, and appropriate funds collected by the Climate Commitment Act to be used for its construction.